 KDP covers get rejected for technical reasons that are almost always preventable.
-Wrong dimensions, spine miscalculation, insufficient bleed, embedded fonts missing, low effective DPI on placed images — these are the failure modes that waste a week of launch time and make an author think their design is the problem when really the export settings are.
+Wrong dimensions, spine miscalculation, insufficient bleed, fonts not embedded, low effective DPI on placed images.
+These are the failure modes that waste a week of launch time and make an author think their design is the problem when really the export settings are.

-Different formats apply depending on whether you are uploading a paperback, hardcover, or Kindle ebook cover.
+Different formats apply depending on whether you are uploading paperback, hardcover, or Kindle ebook.

 Paperback and hardcover (print)